ufs-community/ufs-mrweather-app/docs/UsersGuide/source/inputs_outputs.rst

 a given initialization hour and can have files for multiple initialization hours (00, 06, 12, and 18 UTC).

-If a directory has both GRIB2 and NEMSIO files for the same initialization date and time, CIME will use the GRIB2 files.
-If the user wants to change this behavior so CIME uses the NEMSIO files, the user should edit file ``user_nl_ufsatm`` and add
+If a directory has both GRIB2 and NEMSIO (or NETCDF) files for the same initialization date and time, CIME will use the GRIB2 files.
+If the user wants to change this behavior so CIME uses the NEMSIO or NETCDF files, the user should edit file ``user_nl_ufsatm`` and add

 .. code-block:: console

-    input_type = "gaussian"
+    input_type = "gaussian" for NEMSIO
+    input_type = "gaussian_netcdf" for NETCDF

 ---------------------------------------------------------------
 Best practices for conserving disk space and keeping files safe